 to withholding income is to support a spouse or dependent child.

-they are not supporting any other children, it can be up to 60%.
-Under
+of their wages.
+If not supporting other children, it can be up to 60%.

-California law, wage garnishment regarding child custody is given priority
+California laws require that child custody is given priority in court,

 Enforcement of Court Orders